Dana-Kiswani/401-reading-note/read-11.md

 ```

-* *NumPy Array Indexing*
+* *NumPy Array Indexing* <br>

-> - Access Array Elements
+> -Access Array Elements <br>
-> - Array indexing is the same as accessing an array element.
+> -Array indexing is the same as accessing an array element. <br>
-> - You can access an array element by referring to its index number.
+> -You can access an array element by referring to its index number. <br>
-> - The indexes in NumPy arrays start with 0, meaning that the first element has index 0, and the second has index 1 etc.
+> -The indexes in NumPy arrays start with 0, meaning that the first element has index 0, and the second has index 1 etc.

 *Data Types in NumPy*